saasbook/courseware/hw2edxml/README.md

 Auto-generate "edXML" pages for ESaaS homeworks
 ===============================================

-This tool generates a homework assignment "module" for an edX course.
+This tool generates a homework assignment "module" for an edX course, using the structure defined for such homeworks.

+From the root directory of a homework assignment, run the script with no arguments.
+It looks for `public/README.md` (and `config/autograders.yml` if any of the components in the homework call for an external autograder).

 Each major unit in an edX course is a `chapter`.
 A chapter is composed of `sequential` elements.
 A sequential is the unit of content that,